yazan6546/Radix-Sort-In-C/README.md

 # Radix Sort Program

-This repository contains a C program that performs radix sort on a list of strings.
+This repository contains a C program that performs radix sort on a list of strings using linked lists.
 The program allows users to load strings from a file, sort them using radix sort, and perform various operations on the list of strings.

 ## Table of Contents